 Having a soil pH of 5.5-7 is ideal.
 It's a good idea to perform a pH test prior to the season’s planting.
 Amend the soil if necessary with lime at least 3 months prior to planting.
 The optimum soil pH will assist with availability of soluble nutrients.

 Organic tomato fertilizer is a very popular way to feed food plants.
 Synthetic formulas may also be used.
 One of the first steps to feeding a tomato plant is to amend the soil.
 Well rotted manure or compost are suggested applications.
 Work these into the soil to a depth of at least 6 inches (15 cm) several weeks prior to planting.
 This will give the amendment time to begin releasing gentle nutrients.
 There are water soluble foods, granular, foliar, and time release formulas available.
 A time release is ideal for forgetful gardeners that don’t have a regular tomato fertilizer schedule.

-What Is The Best Tomato Fertilizer
+What is the Best Tomato Fertilizer?

-If you are slightly lacking in nitrogen, you can use a balanced fertilizer like 8-8-8 or 10-10-10.
+If you are slightly lacking in nitrogen, use a balanced fertilizer like 8-8-8 or 10-10-10.

 If you are unable to get a soil test done, unless you have had problems in the past with sickly tomato plants, you can assume that you have a balanced soil and use the higher phosphorus tomato plant fertilizer.

-How To Fertilize Tomatoes
+How to Fertilize Tomatoes

-After watering, spread the fertilizer on the ground starting approximately 6 inches from the base of the plant.
+After watering, spread the fertilizer on the ground starting approximately 6 inches (15 cm.) from the base of the plant.
 Fertilizing too close to the tomato plant can result in fertilizer running off onto the stem and burning the tomato plant.